 The Project represents a risk of adverse impacts on sensitive receivers, particularly when working close to the project boundary and outside approved hours.

-Where short term noise impacts are unavoidable, mitigation measures described in the project construction environment management plan should be implemented together with the recommendations in in Table 14.
+Where short term noise impacts are unavoidable, mitigation measures described in the project construction noise and vibration management plan should be implemented together with the recommendations in Table 15 and additional mitigation measures in Table 16.